 Carina scoffed, “busy playing one of your games?”

 Marcellus arched a brow at the small girl with red hair before a mischievous smirked appeared over his lips.
-He gave a nonchalant shrug of his shoulders before stepping away from the door way and giving Carina room to walk out.
-The door closed behind her, casting away the dream and the dread that had settle inside of her as they walked down the hall.
+He gave a nonchalant shrug of his shoulders before stepping away from the doorway and giving Carina room to walk out.
+The door closed behind her, casting away the dream and the dread that had settled inside of her as they walked down the hall.
 Laughter rang over the golden halls as doors opened and good mornings were shouted out to those around them.
-Each one shaking away the sleepiness of the night and readying for the day that would be filled with lectures and lessons.
+Each one is shaking away the sleepiness of the night and readying for the day that would be filled with lectures and lessons.
 Reselda waved at several of the students, while Carina kept herself beside Marcellus as they spoke in hush tones over the homework.
-Carina felt someone else looming over them, a shiver went down her spine as she looked over her shoulder.
+Carina felt someone else looming over them; a shiver went down her spine as she looked over her shoulder.
 She was startled to see a boy walking behind her, her eyes widening slightly before calming down.

 He was a gloomy one, tall with curly black hair that spread out all over his head.
 It was untamable, but he managed it with the hoodie he constantly wore.
-He was lean with brownish skin and his grey eyes were like stormy clouds that saw right through you.
-Brone tend to move towards them at times, she didn’t know if it was because he was like them, the small group that they had formed together.
+He was lean with brownish skin, and his grey eyes were like stormy clouds that saw right through you.
+Brone tends to move towards them at times; she didn’t know if it was because he was like them, the small group that they had formed together.
 The last of them, the bloodline ran cold with Brone, he was a Descendant of Hades and tend to be the brunt of everyone’s cruelty.
 No one trusted Brone because of the mark that he bore, and while he was still the ones that believe the mark wasn’t a curse.
 Carina still had her doubts about such a thing when it came to the way that those around Brone treated him.
-And while she considers Brone to be a friend, she knew that she didn’t really know him, the only other person that knew Brone was his only and best friend.
+And while she considers Brone to be a friend, she knew that she didn’t know him, the only other person that knew Brone was his only and best friend.

 “Good morning, ladies and gents!”

-Carina turned back around as she nearly ran into the boy that she was just thinking of.
-Her eyes flicker up towards blue eyes that matched her own, the wide smile spread over his face as he greeted them.
+Carina turned back around as she nearly ran into the boy that she was thinking of.
+Her eyes flicked up towards blue eyes that matched her own; the wide smile spread over his face as he greeted them.
 Evangelos was the same height as Brone, but he was sunshine compare to the night that walked behind them.
-He was open and airy, and a jokester to those that knew him well enough that whenever something happened Evangelos was the main one behind it.
+He was open and airy, and a jokester to those that knew him well enough that whenever something happened, Evangelos was the main one behind it.
 Evangelos was one that you could lean on to make you smile on days that the world seems to be against you.
 And while Evangelos would get into trouble with his pranks and jokes, no one would be able to catch him with his quick feet.
-Being a Descendant of Hermes helped with this and he enjoyed the run whenever he could.
+Being a Descendant of Hermes helped with this, and he enjoyed the run whenever he could.
 And the only person that would get up so early in the morning for Evangelos runs would be Brone.